groonga/groonga/doc/source/reference/commands/select.rst

 ``--fuzzy_max_distance_ratio 0.34`` will be a good parameter.

-:ref:`select-fuzzy-max-distance-ratio` specifies how many typo characters is accepted based on each input keyword's length.
+:ref:`select-fuzzy-max-distance-ratio` specifies how many typo characters is accepted based on the number of characters of each input term.

 Here is a table that shows how many characters are accepted as typo with ``--fuzzy_max_distance_ratio 0.34``: